 During this time, children experience intense feelings and impulses.
 Their prefrontal cortex suddenly grows but remains disorganized and immature.
 As a result, adolescents often make decisions based on impulse or emotion rather than reason, simply because their brains have not yet caught up.

 Both single traumatic events and enduring traumatic conditions profoundly affect the developing brains of children (Perry et al., 1995).
 Childhood abuse (of any kind) leads to chronic stress or overstimulation of the reptilian and mammalian brains, while simultaneously shutting down the prefrontal cortex.
+These changes are not due to any physical injury but rather the brain’s response to trauma.
 Consequently, certain mental processes, such as learning, become more challenging for traumatized individuals.

 In children, this overstimulation can manifest as heightened impulsivity and reactivity, potentially resulting in diagnoses of Attention Deficit Hyperactivity Disorder (ADHD), Oppositional Defiant Disorder or other anxiety disorders.
 Alternatively, the child may appear unmotivated.
 In abusive environments, constant stimulation by threats or reminders of past trauma prevents the lower brain regions from supporting the maturation of the prefrontal cortex.